A Review of the Spectacular Singapore Flyer 2021

 This giant wheel can hold up to a staggering 784 people at one time.

-The Singapore Flyer is now open on Thursday to Sunday and on Public Holidays, from 3 pm – 10 pm (last admission at 9:30pm).
+The Singapore Flyer is now open daily from 10 am to 10 pm (last admission at 9:30pm).

 Where is the Singapore Flyer?